 The containers are typically built off-site, and then transported to the client facility before they’re accredited.

 They come in standard 20-foot and 40-foot sizes and are built relatively the same as traditionally constructed SCIFs because they have to follow the same construction specifications laid out in the ICD 705 Tech Spec and are held to the same standards in order to be accredited, including acoustic protection, physical hardening, TEMPEST standards and electrical security.
-The container SCIFs are tested the same way and must perform the same way as a traditional SCIF, just on a smaller scale.
+The container SCIFs are tested the same way and must perform the same way as a traditional ICD 705 facility, just on a smaller scale.

 Constructing a container SCIF takes a little extra creativity and ingenuity because it’s built within a much smaller space, needs to meet many of the same needs (e.g., workstations, HVAC, acoustic doors, a minimum ceiling height) yet has to be as light as possible for transportation.